modichirag/GSM-VI/README.md

 This repo implements code for the methods:
 1. Gaussian Score Matching VI (GSM-VI).
 NeurIPS 2023. https://arxiv.org/abs/2307.07849.
-2. Batch and match (BaM): black-box variational inference using a score-based divergence.
+2. Batch and match (BaM): black-box variational inference using a score-based divergence. arXiv preprint. https://arxiv.org/abs/2402.14758.

 Both GSM-VI and BaM fit a multivariate Gaussian distribution with a dense covariance matrix to the target distribution by score matching.
 The methods only require access to the score function, i.e., the gradient of the target log-probability